CHAPTER 3: What Is the CFA Exam and How to Go About It?

 Level 1 exam is held every June and December, while for levels 2 and 3 only June is available.
 CFA level 1 covers broad material whose knowledge and comprehension are of key importance.
 The major topic area is investment tools.
 CFA level 2 pays great attention to asset valuation and data analysis, while CFA level 3 puts emphasis on portfolio management and wealth planning and requires candidates to write essays.

-As it turned out later, what was common for all the 3 levels was the exam day itself.
+As it later turned out, what was common to all the 3 levels was how the exam day looked.

 Every time I took my exam, I had to sit for the morning and afternoon session, 3 hours each.
 Every time I had to obey the strict CFA exam policies regulating the test day.
 And for every exam I took, I felt a bit of excitement.
 I just couldn’t help it.